3D Segmentation of Humans in Point Clouds with Synthetic Data

-Unlike images, point clouds provide accurate scale and geometry, and are robust against illumination changes.
-Specifically, in the realm of human-related computer vision, point clouds are less biased towards visual appearance of humans.
-This can improve model fairness and ensures better privacy when collecting data of real humans.
+3D segmentation of humans in point clouds (or depth maps) is a critical aspect of perceiving humans in various applications, such as AR/VR and robotics, in which depth sensors are commonly available and heavily used.
+For such applications, using point clouds has certain advantages.
+First, point clouds provide accurate scale and geometry, and are robust against illumination changes.
+Second, in the realm of human-related computer vision, point clouds are less biased towards visual appearance of humans.
+This can improve model fairness, and ensures better privacy when collecting data of real humans.

-While 2D human segmentation is well explored \cite{rep-parser, rprcnn, parsing-rcnn, mhpv2, cihp, maskrcnn, densepose}, only few works focus on detecting and segmenting humans in depth scans \cite{humanfast, humandetect, humanpart, depthmap, shotton2011real}.
-These methods consider only individual humans and assume foreground segmentation masks and little occlusions.
-However, real cluttered scenarios typically lead to strong occlusions and truncations when humans are closely interacting with each other and with their environment.
-Alternatively, methods operating directly on 3D point clouds \cite{mask3d, mix3d, kpconv, minkowski} made significant progress in 3D scene understanding.
-However, due to the lack of annotated humans in popular \emph{indoor} training datasets \cite{scannet, s3dis, matterport}, segmenting humans in 3D point clouds is largely unexplored.
-While \emph{outdoor} datasets \cite{semantickitti, nuscenes} provide labels for pedestrians, they are limited in terms of human poses, actions, and occlusion patterns, making them less practical for indoor applications where humans closely interact with their surroundings.

-More recently, new datasets (BEHAVE\cite{behave}, RICH\cite{rich}, EgoBody\cite{egobody}) provide depth recordings of humans interacting with individual objects, their surroundings, and other people.
-Pseudo-ground truth human body meshes \cite{smpl, smplx} are labeled via a multi-view registration process relying on image segmentation and manual cleaning.
-To alleviate the labeling process, these datasets are often limited in terms of scene complexity, number of people and poses, as well as occlusion and truncation patterns.
-However, while tedious to annotate, these body meshes can be mapped back to the point clouds (from the depth sensors) and serve as realistic pseudo-labels for training 3D human segmentation tasks.
+Although there have been significant advancements in 3D scene understanding methods that operate directly on point clouds and segment indoor objects \cite{mask3d, mix3d, kpconv, minkowski}, these advancements have not yet translated to the task of 3D \emph{human} segmentation due to a lack of annotated humans in popular 3D indoor training datasets \cite{scannet, s3dis, matterport}.
+These indoor datasets usually lack diverse scenarios involving interactions between humans and cluttered real-world indoor environments.
+While outdoor datasets \cite{semantickitti, nuscenes} provide labels for pedestrians, they are limited in terms of human poses, actions, and occlusion patterns, making them less practical for indoor applications where humans closely interact with their surroundings.
+More recently, new datasets (BEHAVE\cite{behave}, RICH\cite{rich}, EgoBody\cite{egobody}) provide depth recordings of humans interacting with their surroundings and other people.
+They are labeled with pseudo-ground truth human body meshes \cite{smpl, smplx} via multi-view registration processes relying on image segmentation and manual cleaning.
+To facilitate the labeling process, these datasets are often limited in terms of scene complexity, the number of people and poses, as well as occlusion and truncation patterns.
+Nevertheless, while tedious to annotate, these datasets can serve as realistic pseudo-labels for training 3D human segmentation tasks.